makersacademy/takeaway-challenge/README.md

 Task
 -----

+I worked partly with my brother (abdullamahmood) on this challenge.

 * Fork this repo
 * Run the command 'bundle' in the project directory to ensure you have all the gems
 * Write a Takeaway program with the following user stories: